-"One for the road!”
-The most unusual thing about this pub must be the opening hours, because on some nights, guests are let in until four am, on others even until six in the morning.
-In the Klimperkiste, they don’t only serve beer, spirits or cocktails, the menu is also worth a look with more than 60 different dishes.
-For a quick drink, there is a comfortable bar with a view of the open kitchen; if you want to stay longer, you can take a seat in the back area of the restaurant.
+"One more to go!"
+The most unusual thing about this venue is probably its opening hours, as guests can find admission here until four o'clock on some nights, and even until six in the morning on some nights.
+The Klimperkiste not only serves beer, spirits or cocktails, but the menu is also worth a look, with a good 60 different dishes.
+For a quick drink, there's a cozy little counter with a view of the open kitchen; if you want to linger longer, take a seat in the back part of the restaurant.

-It isn’t easy to describe the atmosphere – too restless for a restaurant, to clean and professionally run for a dive.
-One thing is clear: the Klimperkiste has been offering sound hospitality for many years, and is thus a popular drop-in for all types: the later the evening, the more mixed the guests, the more lively and chaotic the place.
+It's not easy to describe the ambience - too restless for a restaurant, too clean and professionally run for a dive bar.
+What is certain is that the Klimperkiste has been offering solid hospitality for many years, making it a popular destination for day and night revellers of all stripes: the later the evening, the more mixed the crowd, the funnier and more chaotic it gets.

-Maybe it’s the diversity and lived pluralism that makes this pub so loveable: beer drinkers are happy about the wide selection of draft beers, from Duckstein and Guinness to Lübzer Pils.
-And those who like to drink sweet cocktails à la "Swimming Pool" or "Sex on the Beach”, are just as welcome as professional barflies, who will find an astonishing range of the best gins, vodkas and whiskies.
-If you get hungry, you can order daring creations such as “Chita Banana”, with banana, ham, gouda and tartar sauce, but also a reassuring down-to-earth vegetable bake or goulash soup.
+Perhaps it is the diversity and the pluralism that make this pub so endearing: Beer drinkers will be pleased with a rich draft beer selection ranging from Duckstein to Guinness to Lübzer Pils.
+And those who like sweet cocktails à la "Swimming Pool" or "Sex on the Beach" are just as welcome as professional barflies, who come across a surprisingly large selection of the best gins, vodkas and whiskies.
+If you're hungry, you can order daring baguette creations like the "Chita-Banana" with banana, ham, Gouda and remoulade, but also a down-to-earth vegetable casserole or goulash soup.